XHTML 1.1 Object Tag Fix for IE7 and IE8

 });

-The above jQuery code see how many <object> tabs there are on the page and replaces each one with a <object> tag.
-It swaps the <object>'s data for <iframe> src and keeps the css class's and id, which keeps the height and width.
+The jQuery above checks how many <object> tags are on the page and replaces each one with an <iframe> tag.
+It uses the <object> data value as the <iframe> source and keeps the CSS classes and ID, preserving the height and width.

 <- Back To Blog